Evalea4483/Evalea4483/README.md

-- 👋 Hi, I’m @Evalea4483
+- 👋 Hi, I’m @Evalea4483 -- Gwendolyn Stephenson
 - 👀 I’m interested in ...
-Software development, game development, and anything tech related.
+Quantum algorithms and quantum computation, Software development, game development, and anything tech related.
 - 🌱 I’m currently learning ...
-I have python and AI classes fall 2023 so I'll be practicing that as well as honing my HTML/CSS/JS skills on the side.
+Cirq, Qiskit, and Java
 - 💞️ I’m looking to collaborate on ...
 Anything!
 I'm excited and ready to gain new experiences.
 - 📫 How to reach me ... email is probably best: vorduzk@gmail.com